The 20 Best Craniosynostosis Doctors in Japan

 Tokyo, JP

-Yukiho Kobayashi practices in Tokyo, Japan.
+Yukiho Kobayashi practices practicing medicine in Tokyo, Japan.
 Kobayashi is rated as an Advanced expert by MediFind in the treatment of Craniosynostosis.
-Their top areas of expertise are Acrocephalopolydactyly, Apert Syndrome, Saethre-Chotzen Syndrome, Pfeiffer Syndrome, and Osteotomy.
+They are also highly rated in 8 other conditions, according to our data.
+Their clinical expertise encompasses Acrocephalopolydactyly, Apert Syndrome, Saethre-Chotzen Syndrome, Pfeiffer Syndrome, and Osteotomy.

 Advanced in Craniosynostosis